opal/opal-rails/README.md

 _Rails bindings for [Opal](http://opalrb.com). ([Changelog](https://github.com/opal/opal-rails/blob/master/CHANGELOG.md))_

-### Looking for Rails 6 / Webpack support?
+### Looking Webpack support? 👀

 If you want to integrate Opal via Webpack please refer to [opal-webpack-loader](https://github.com/isomorfeus/opal-webpack-loader#installation) installation instructions.

 ℹ️ Webpack and ES6 modules are not yet officially supported, but we're working on it thanks to the awesome work done in _opal-webpack-loader_.